Skip to main content

 1. Salary covers both pensionable and non-pensionable amounts.
 It includes gross salary and, if awarded, overtime, recruitment and retention allowances, taxable allowances and any ex-gratia payments.
 It does not include employer’s national insurance or pension contributions.

 The SPCB does not award performance pay or bonuses to office-holders, nor does the Commissioner operate a performance pay or bonus scheme for staff members.
-No benefits in kind were awarded to the Commissioner or members of the SMT
+No benefits in kind were awarded to the Commissioner or members of the SMT.

 2. The value of pension benefits accrued during the year is calculated as the real increase in pensions and applying the HMRC methodology multiplier of 20 plus the real increase in any lump sum.
 The real increases exclude increases due to inflation (6.7%) and are net of contributions made by the individual.